PTO Install: How to torque PTO bolts

 Some additional factors can also impact the clamp load during cap screw installation.

-One of the most common is the addition of liquid thread locker to the cap screws.
+One of the most common is the addition of a liquid thread locker to the cap screws.
 Thread locker serves as a lubricant during initial installation, which increases the clamp load, as the friction between the threads is reduced.
 Not all adhesives are compatible with plated or coated fasteners; so, consult with the adhesive manufacturer to confirm compatibility.

 Anaerobic adhesives, such as Loctite®, require contact with a ferrous material to trigger the curing process, or an activating agent or primer must also be applied.
 The holes in the transmission must be clean and free of oil as well.
 It is critical that the cap screws be torqued to spec before the locking agent has cured.
-If they are not, torqueing after it has cured will result in a false positive; which means that the bolt appears torqued, but will not provide the necessary clamp load.
+If they are not, torquing after it has cured will result in a false positive; which means that the bolt appears torqued, but will not provide the necessary clamp load.
 The same applies to cap screws with epoxy lock patches applied from the factory.

 Figure 2.
-Muncie Power capscrews with factory applied patch.
+Muncie Power capscrews with factory-applied patch.

 Lock washers can also impact the clamp load from the fastener.
 Types of lock washers that physically dig into the PTO housing or cap screw will reduce the clamp load.
-This is because the friction added by the washer increases the torque coefficient, which means a significant portion of the torque being applied to the bolt is to overcome the friction from the washer, and is not going to stretching the cap screw.
+This is because the friction added by the washer increases the torque coefficient, which means a significant portion of the torque being applied to the bolt is to overcome the friction from the washer and is not going to stretch the cap screw.
 Unless included with the PTO, Muncie Power does not recommend lock washers be added, for this reason.

 Figure 3.
 Various types of lock washers.